xingxingt/xingxingt.github.io/_posts/aqs.md

     /**
      * The number of nanoseconds for which it is faster to spin
      * rather than to use timed park.
 A rough estimate suffices
-     * to improve responsiveness with very short timeouts.
+     * to improve responsiveness with very short timeouts.i */
-     */
     static final long spinForTimeoutThreshold = 1000L;